chrishwiggins/ebola-hackathon/README.md

 # structure

+The structure is two weekends/events/sessisons: a "design weekend" (not necessarily literally a weekend) and an "implemntation weekend" (not necessarily literally a weekend).

 # logistics for design weekend

 ## forum

+Design weekend opens with a forum, since getting people together encourages generation of critical and crucial questions.
+We propose that an expert present a deck of slides, supported by any other media useful, to outline the macro problem and a list of potential challenges (see Appendix).

+## food and team formation

+Forum is followed by a chance for people to echange ideas over food.

+## workshops

+(Possibly on subsequent day) Workshops are given on more specific topics, e.g., use of mobile devices+data, to gather experts and idea-generators and implementers around more focused topics

 ## iteration with experts

+Crucial is saving time by shooting down unworkable ideas to iterate, refine, and improve towards constraint satisfaction and meeting design critera.
+To that end a body of experts must be made available to evaluate short pitches (ideally 2-5 minutes;
+shorter if idea is clearly in need of existential improvement) from many groups.

+E.g., these could be at the top of every hour, to alternate between short pitches and deeper discusion.

+This also facilitates rapid review

 ## rapid review

+The review process, a way fof quantifying plausibility, could be as simple as how many experts endorse this idea?

 ## final review

+At the end of design weekend, ideas with most expert approval are presented to community and judged (including "community favorite") for suitability of success.
+Hard and soft resources (i.e., time and money) may be allocated by the Dean for most successful ideas.

 # logistics for implementation weekend